 There are no refractive errors that make you need Trivex lenses.
-However, they are a great option for people who need safety lenses or who live active lifestyles.
-This is because they offer 100 percent protection from UV rays, sharper central vision, and sharper peripheral vision.
+However, they are a great option for people who need safety lenses or live active lifestyles.
+They offer 100 percent protection from UV rays and sharper central and peripheral vision.

 No, Trivex lenses are scratch-resistant.
 They can also be coated in additional anti-scratch coating for increased protection.

-Trivex lenses are slightly lighter, have a higher tensile strength, and may produce sharper central vision and peripheral vision due to their higher Abbe value and lower internal stress.
+Trivex lenses are slightly lighter, have a higher tensile strength, and may produce sharper central and peripheral vision due to their higher Abbe value and lower internal stress.
 However, Trivex is slightly thicker, less widely available, and usually costs more than polycarbonate.

 Polycarbonate lenses have been around longer and are more widely available.
 Trivex lenses often cost more than polycarbonate, though the prices vary widely for both.

 High index plastic is thinner and more lightweight and usually has more options in terms of lens colors and sizes.
-Trivex is slightly more optically clear and impact resistant than high index.
+Trivex is slightly more optically clear and impact-resistant than high index.

-Trivex lenses are an excellent choice if safety is an issue or you lead an active lifestyle.
+Trivex lenses are an excellent choice if safety is an issue or if you lead an active lifestyle.